These Terms of Service govern your use of services provided by palmER Worldwide LLC, doing business as palmER ("palmER," "we," "us," or "our").

 -

 For web-based subscriptions (e.g., palmER AI Suite), all payments are securely processed via Stripe.
 Subscriptions renew automatically unless canceled before the end of the current billing cycle.
 Upon cancellation, access continues until the end of the billing period.
-We do not offer partial refunds for unused time unless required by law.
+We do not offer partial refunds for unused time unless required by law or as described in the Right to Terminate section below.

 -